You've got to try this delicious candied fruit recipe, tanghulu. It's a sweet treat that has a delightful crunch!

 Tips for Making Tanghulu

-Recommended Tools - I would highly recommend using a candy thermometer when making this recipe.
-If you need one, I use the Escali candy thermometer.
+- I would highly recommend using a candy thermometer when making this recipe.
 If you'd like to make this recipe without a candy thermometer, please see my notes under "Frequently Asked Questions about Tanghulu."

 Storage

 This recipe does not store well in the refrigerator.
-It can sit on parchment paper for 30 to 40 minutes before it needs to be served, but any longer than that, the juices in the fruit will break down the sugar coating (especially high water content fruit like strawberries).
-If you do need to save it, place it in an airtight container and keep it in the refrigerator for up to 1 week, but it will lose its crunch.
+It can sit on parchment paper for 30 to 40 minutes before it needs to be served.
+Any longer than that, and the juices in the fruit will break down the sugar coating (especially high-water-content fruit like strawberries).

 Tanghulu FAQs